Sparse Suffix and LCP Array: Simple, Direct, Small, and Fast: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the PANGAIA and ALPACA projects that have received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreements No 872539 and 956229, respectively.
+This work is partially supported by the PANGAIA and ALPACA projects that have received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreements No 872539 and 956229, respectively.
+Hilde Verbeek is supported by a Constance van Eeden Fellowship.